 You can copy and edit this template in the same way you would any other user-created template.
-See "User-Created Global Communication Link Templates" on page 118 for information on copying and editing the global communication link template.

-The TransactionVision SonicMQ communication link is used by the BEA Tuxedo and NonStop TMF Sensors to send events to the Analyzer.
+See "User-Created Global Communication Link Templates" on page 117 for information on copying and editing the global communication link template.
+The TransactionVision SonicMQ communication link is used by the BEA Tuxedo, the NonStop TMF, and the .NET Sensors to send events to the Analyzer.
 It may also be used by any Java Agent as a turn-key solution for communication between the Analyzer and the Java Agent(s).